What Is Bonfire Night a question everyone asks once in their life, being brief, Bonfire night is when we all come together as a community.

 Modern Day Bonfire Night

-The more prominent of bangs is from a local fireworks display that took place for Guy Fawkes.
+The more prominent of bangs is from a local fireworks display, that took place for Guy Fawkes.

-It is Not Declining
+Bonfire Night is Not Declining